chinamike65/hugo-tuolesi/content/book2/book2en.md

 If you visualize yourself alone, you will have only one merit; if you visualize countless incarnations, you will have countless merits.

 Just thinking about it like this will magnify your merit countless times, so why not do it!

-In the past, there was a lama in Ta'er Monastery, who completed 30 million big heads in three years.
+In the past, there was a lama in Ta'er Monastery, who completed 30 million full prostrations in three years.

-Once, he reported his achievements to the native official living Buddha, a great achiever, and the native official living Buddha said to him: "You have cultivated well, but I only need three minutes to complete your three-year cultivation.
+Once, he reported his achievements to the native official living Buddha, a great achiever, and the native official living Buddha said to him:

+"You have cultivated well, but I only need three minutes to complete your three-year cultivation."

-"The native official living Buddha said to use this method of visualization.
+The native official living Buddha said to use this method of visualization.

 In Tibetan areas, whether the elderly or children, they usually do prostrations, exercise in prostrations, and use prostrations to accumulate blessings and eliminate karmic obstacles.

-In the past, people from Qinghai went to the Potala Palace and the Jokhang Temple in Lhasa, Tibet for prostrations almost every day, and some people even carried their old mothers to the Potala Palace.
+In the past, people from Qinghai went to the Potala Palace and the Jokhang Temple in Lhasa to do prostrations almost every day, and some people even carried their old mothers to the Potala Palace.

 Some old mothers wished to go to the Potala Palace and the Jokhang Temple to worship Shakyamuni Buddha.
 They were very pious when they could not go alone and asked their sons to help carry them on their backs.

-Some people walk 100 meters behind their mothers, put their mothers down, and then come back to do prostrations by themselves.
-This phenomenon not only happened before, but also happens now.
+Some people walk 100 meters with their mothers on their backs, put their mothers down, and then go back and do prostrations by themselves.
+This phenomenon not only happened before, but still happens now.

 To do this as a child is to honor your parents.
-To honor your parents to this extent, you walk 100 meters or 200 meters behind your back, put your parents down, and then come back to do prostrations and worship your parents.
+To honor your parents to this extent, you walk 100 meters or 200 meters with them on your back, put your parents down, and then go back to do prostrations and worship your parents.

-In this way, back 100 meters and come back to do the big prayer, that is to say, only one trip to Lhasa is equivalent to three trips to Lhasa.
+In this way, walking 100 metres and going back to do the big prayer, that is to say, only one trip to Lhasa is equivalent to three trips to Lhasa.

 Really very special!

-Now Qinghai can often be seen, and many people go to Lhasa for prostration.
+Nowadays this can often be seen in Qinghai, and many people go to Lhasa for prostration.

 This is a great blessing!
 I hope you all have more prostrations, good health and good luck!

 2. Spoken salute.

 Visualize that each of your avatars has an infinite number of heads, each head has an infinite number of mouths, and each mouth is chanting the Buddha's praise.

-The words of praise can be chosen by yourself, or you can recite: "The body is full of auspiciousness and perfection, satisfying all sentient beings' prayers; seeing all the knowledge and meaning, respectfully praise the Lord Shakyamuni."
+The words of praise can be chosen by yourself, or you can recite:

+"The body is full of auspiciousness and perfection, satisfying all sentient beings' prayers;

+seeing all the knowledge and meaning, respectfully praise the Lord Shakyamuni."

 prostration